πŸ‡―πŸ‡΅ ζ—₯本θͺž | πŸ‡ΊπŸ‡Έ English

 Q. Which sorting algorithm is the fastest overall?

-A. In general, Quicksort is the fastest.
-Average time complexity is O(n log n) and implementations are efficient.
-Depending on the data, merge sort or heap sort can be faster.
-Professional code picks whichever fits the situation best.
+A. In practice, Quicksort is the fastest for most workloads.
+Its average time complexity is O(n log n), and implementations are highly efficient.
+Depending on the data, merge sort or heap sort can pull ahead.
+Production code picks whichever fits the situation best.

 Q. When should I use which sort?

-A. Bubble sort is for teaching; insertion sort excels on nearly sorted data; quicksort covers most general use (qsort() in the standard library); merge sort is great for linked lists and external sorting.
-The usual learning order is bubble β†’ insertion β†’ quicksort.
+A. Bubble sort is for teaching, insertion sort excels on nearly-sorted data, quicksort covers most general use (it's what the standard library's qsort() uses), and merge sort is great for linked lists and external sorting.
+The usual learning path is bubble β†’ insertion β†’ quicksort.

 Q. What is a stable sort?

 A. A stable sort preserves the relative order of elements that compare equal.
-For example, when sorting students by score, ties keep their original order.
+For example, when sorting students by score, tied students keep their original order.
 Stable: bubble, insertion, merge.
 Unstable: selection, quicksort, heap.

 Q. What does O(n log n) mean?

-A. Time complexity describes how runtime grows with input size n.
-With O(nΒ²), doubling n quadruples the time; O(n log n) grows much more slowly.
-O(n) is linear, O(n log n) is practically fast, and anything O(nΒ²) or worse is usually only acceptable for small inputs.
+A. Time complexity describes how runtime grows as input size n grows.
+With O(nΒ²), doubling n quadruples the time; O(n log n) grows far more slowly.
+O(n) is linear, O(n log n) is fast in practice, and O(nΒ²) or worse is usually only acceptable for small inputs.

 Check your understanding of this lesson.